 General and administrative expense increased in the first six months of 2010 to \$10 million from \$4 million in the first six months of 2009. \$3.4 million of this increase is due to an allocation of corporate overhead to White Cliffs Pipeline which was not made in the first six months of 2009.
 In addition to that specific allocation change, the amount of corporate overhead allocated to this reporting segment increased.
-The amount of corporate overhead allocated to the reorganization and governance of the Company were classified as reorganization items; however, after emergence such costs were classified as general and administrative expense.
+The amount of corporate overhead allocated to this reporting segment increased because during bankruptcy certain costs related to the reorganization and governance of the Company were classified as reorganization items; however, after emergence such costs were classified as general and administrative expense.